dvallemo/CANBUS-Sniffer-PCB/README.md

 USB Type-C was selected for modern compatibility and ease of use.

-USB CC pull-down resistors were implemented according to the USB Type-C specification to correctly identify the board as a USB device.
+USB CC pull-down resistors were implemented to correctly identify the board as a USB device.

 The USB D+ and D− lines were routed as a differential pair using KiCad's differential pair router.